cubbles/gitbook/runtime-extension-rte/user-guide/cubbles-js-api/outside-interaction.md

 1. **slot**: corresponds to the name of the slot whose value has changed
 2. **payload**: corresponds to the new value of the slot

-### A working example
+### A working example of interception

 The only output slot of our  `cubx-textarea`  component is  _value_.
-The following example will add a  _<p>_ element showing the  _slot_  and the  _payload_  properties of the event detail each time the  _value_  slot changes its value.
+The following example will add a  _\<p\>_ element showing the  _slot_  and the  _payload_  properties of the event detail each time the  _value_  slot changes its value.
 Such change can be triggered by just typing within the textarea and then clicking outside, or pressing tab key, etc.

-### Code
+### Code for interception

 ```html
 <!DOCTYPE html>